deciduously/music/post.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

+// TODO show a failing test?

+Great!
+Near the top, we can see our `cool_greeting` test function passing.

 Finally, create a directory called `src/bin`.
 This optional module is where Cargo will by default expect an executable, if present.
 Place a file at `src/bin/mod.rs`: